 Research shows that the greatest risk for relapse is during the first 90 days after your initial treatment.
 Additionally, the odds of maintaining recovery are lower without an aftercare program.

-Aftercare has many benefits, including the following:
+Aftercare services has many benefits, including the following:

-Why Is Aftercare So Important?
+Why Is Aftercare Important in Recovery?

-Individuals in an inpatient or residential treatment program often report that they feel unprepared for the transition to everyday life after discharge from their SUD program.
-Sadly, there is an increased chance of relapse to substance use after a short period of abstinence and in some cases, these relapses even lead to co-occurring mental health issues.
+Individuals in an inpatient or residential treatment program often report that they feel unprepared for the transition to everyday life after discharge from their substance abuse treatment program.
+Sadly, there is an increased chance of relapse to substance abuse after a short period of abstinence and in some cases, these relapses even lead to co-occurring mental health issues.
 People who complete an inpatient treatment often still struggle to handle their everyday lives such as keeping a daily routine, going to work, or handling other obligations.
 Continued care includes individualized follow-up services after the initial phase of treatment.

 How Does It Work?

-How Long Does It Last?
+How Long Does Aftercare Last?

 As treatment continues, some of the treatments might be reduced or even eliminated.
-If you feel like you are beginning to relapse or need more support, your counselor or medical provider may recommend changing your aftercare plan to concentrate on your needs at the moment.
+If you feel like you are beginning to relapse or need more support, your counselor or treatment provider may recommend changing your aftercare plan to concentrate on your needs at the moment.

-Types of Aftercare for Substance Abuse
+Types of Aftercare for Alcohol Or Drug Abuse:

 The best-known type of aftercare is peer-support groups.
 This includes 12-step models such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
 These groups use the social support offered by peer discussion to help promote and maintain substance-free lifestyles and improve mental health.
 In these groups, members attend regular meetings and have a sponsor—a more experienced person in recovery.
 The sponsor can offer individual support.
-Some type of spiritual element is usually included, but people who are not spiritual have found these groups to be beneficial.
-Members of 12-step programs often attend the meetings for the rest of their lives.
+Some type of spiritual element is usually included in Alcoholics Anonymous, but people who are not spiritual have found these groups to be beneficial.
+Members of 12-step substance abuse programs often attend the meetings for the rest of their lives.

 According to Substance Abuse and Mental Health Services Administration (SAMHSA), The process of recovery is supported through relationships and social networks, hence support groups are important for a complete recovery.
 Most addiction treatment programs promote the idea that patients should take part in group therapy during and after formal treatment.
 Besides the ones previously mentioned, there are other peer support groups for someone in recovery.
-These include SMART (Self-Management And Recovery Training) recovery groups and Rational Recovery.
+These include SMART (Self-Management And Recovery Training) recovery support groups and Rational Recovery.
 These are popular for people who are not comfortable with the spiritual aspects of AA and NA.
-They offer another layer of community-level support to help build healthy lifestyle goals for people in recovery.
+Support groups offer another layer of community-level support to help build healthy lifestyle goals for people in recovery.

 Dual Diagnosis Support Treatment